A Study to Evaluate the Effects of a Prebiotic Soda on Glycemic Control in Adults

 Inclusion Criteria

-• Able to provide informed consent - Willing to comply with all study procedures - Ages 40 - 70 years old - Habitual consumers of traditional non-diet soda (average intake 2 - 3 servings/daily) - BMI between 25 - 35 kg/m² - Waist-to-Hip ratio ≥0.85 for Women and ≥0.9 for Men - Fasting plasma glucose between 100 - 125 mg/dL - Consumes ≤16 g total fiber per day to align with the current average dietary fiber intake of American adults - Non-user or former user (cessation ≥ 12 months) of tobacco or nicotine products - Non-user of marijuana and hemp products, including CBD products, in the previous 60 days - Willing to maintain habitual diet (with the exception of study products) and physical activity patterns throughout the trial
+• Able to provide informed consent - Willing to comply with all study procedures - Male or female, ages 30 - 70 years old - Habitual consumers of traditional non-diet soda (average intake 2 - 3 servings (24-36 fl. oz)/daily in a typical month, representing usual dietary pattern) - BMI between 25 - 35 kg/m² - Fasting plasma glucose between 100 - 125 mg/dL or hemoglobin A1c between 5.7% - 6.4% - Low habitual dietary fiber intake, assessed using a qualitative fiber intake screening questionnaire administered at pre-screening - Willing to maintain stable tobacco/nicotine use habits established for ≥ 90 days, with no initiation, cessation, or change in frequency during the study period - Willing to maintain stable marijuana, hemp, and CBD product use habits established for ≥ 60 days, with no initiation, cessation, or change in frequency during the study period - Willing to maintain habitual diet (with the exception of study products) and physical activity patterns throughout the trial

 Exclusion Criteria

-• Inability to consume a standard 12 fl. oz. carbonated beverage twice daily - Currently engaged or planning to be on an intensive weight loss regimen program - Extreme dietary habits or has been diagnosed with an eating disorder - Habitual use of fiber supplements, inulin-based supplements, acacia fiber, glucomannan, prebiotic supplements, or probiotic supplements within the previous 30 days - Known allergy or sensitivity to any of the ingredients in the study products - History or presence of uncontrolled and/or clinically important medical conditions that could interfere with study results interpretation (ex. uncontrolled diabetes mellitus, CKD stage 4-5, severe liver disease/cirrhosis, uncontrolled hypertension, recent myocardial infarction or stroke (within 6 months), severe mental illness or cognitive impairment, immunodeficiency disorders, active infections). - Gastrointestinal conditions that could potentially interfere with absorption of the study product - Use of oral or injectable steroids in the previous 90 days - Use of antibiotic therapy in the previous 90 days - Unstable use of prescription medications within the previous 90 days that affect plasma glucose levels - History or presence of cancer, except non-melanoma skin cancer, in the previous 2 years - Exposure to any non-registered drug product or participation in another intervention study in the previous 30 days - Recent history (within 12 months) of alcohol or substance abuse - History of major trauma or surgical event in the previous 60 days - Person who is pregnant, planning pregnancy, lactating, or unwilling to use contraception during the study period - Any condition the Investigator believes would interfere with study participation or compliance - Consumption of pre-biotic sodas in the previous 30 days
+• Inability to consume a standard 12 fl. oz. carbonated beverage twice daily - Currently engaged or planning to be on an intensive weight loss regimen program - Extreme dietary habits in the judgement of the Investigator or has been diagnosed with an eating disorder - Habitual use of fiber supplements, inulin-based supplements, acacia fiber, glucomannan, prebiotic supplements, or probiotic supplements within 30 days of study enrollment - Known allergy or sensitivity to any of the ingredients in the study products - History or presence of uncontrolled and/or clinically important medical conditions that could interfere with study results interpretation (i.e., diabetes mellitus, CKD stage 4-5, severe liver disease/cirrhosis, uncontrolled hypertension, recent myocardial infarction or stroke (within 6 months), severe mental illness or cognitive impairment, immunodeficiency disorders, active infections). - Gastrointestinal conditions that could potentially interfere with absorption of the study product (i.e., IBD, celiac disease, short bowel syndrome, chronic pancreatitis, gastroparesis, active peptic ulcer disease, gastric bypass or other bariatric surgeries, severe IBS, chronic diarrhea or malabsorption syndromes, active diverticulitis) - Use of oral or injectable steroids within 90 days of enrollment - Use of antibiotic therapy within 90 days of enrollment - Unstable use of prescription medications within 90 days of enrollment that affect plasma glucose levels (e.g., corticosteroids, thiazide diuretics, beta-blockers (some types), antipsychotics, tacrolimus, protease inhibitors, ACE inhibitors) - Use of any of the following prescription medications within 90 days of enrollment: Metformin, sulfonylureas, GLP-1 agonists, SGLT-2 inhibitors, insulin. - History or presence of cancer, except non-melanoma skin cancer, within 2 years of enrollment - Exposure to any non-registered drug product or participation in another intervention study within 30 days prior to enrollment - Recent history (within 12 months) of alcohol or substance abuse - History of major trauma or surgical event within 60 days of enrollment - Person who is pregnant, planning pregnancy, or lactating - Any condition the Investigator believes would interfere with study participation or compliance - Consumption of more than 5 prebiotic sodas within the last 30 days prior to enrollment - Heavy smoker as defined as smoking 20 or more cigarettes per day, or smoked roughly 1 pack a day for 20+ years (more than 20 pack years)

 Study Design